Race discrimination and vilification

 What is race discrimination?

-Race discrimination is when someone treats you unfairly or bullies you because of your race, skin colour, ancestry, nationality or ethnic background.
+Race discrimination is when someone treats you unfairly, including bullying you, because of your race, skin colour, ancestry, nationality or ethnic background.

 Under the Equal Opportunity Act 2010, race means a person’s: